Abstract (summary): History

 The history of abstracting dates back to the point when it was felt necessary to summarise the content of documents in order to make the information contained in them more accessible.
 In Mesopotamia during the early second millennium BCE, clay envelopes designed to protect enclosed cuneiform documents from tampering were inscribed either with the full text of the document or a summary.
 In the Greco-Roman world, many texts were abstracted: summaries of non-fiction works were known as epitomes, and in many cases the only information about works which have not survived to modernity comes from their epitomes which have survived.
 Similarly, the text of many ancient Greek and Roman plays commenced with a hypothesis which summed up the play's plot.
 Non-literary documents were also abstracted: the Tebtunis papyri found in the Ancient Egyptian town of Tebtunis contain abstracts of legal documents.
 During the Middle Ages, the pages of scholarly texts contained summaries of their contents as marginalia, as did some manuscripts of the Code of Justinian.

 The use of abstracts to summarise science originates in the early 1800s, when the secretary of the Royal Society would record brief summaries of talks into the minutes of each meeting, which were referred to as 'abstracts'.
 The Royal Society abstracts from 1800 – 1837 were later collated and published in the society's journal Philosophical Transactions, with the first group appearing in 1832.
 These abstracts were generally one or more pages long.
 Other learned societies adopted similar practices.
 The Royal Astronomical Society (RAS) may have been the first to publish its abstracts: the Monthly Notices of the RAS launched in 1827, containing (among other things) abstracts of talks given at their monthly meetings; the full papers were published months or years later in the Memoirs of the RAS.
 The RAS abstracts were between one and three paragraphs long.
 In both cases, these early abstracts were written by the learned society, not the author of the paper.
 Perhaps the earliest example of an abstract published alongside the paper it summarises was the 1919 paper On the Irregularities of Motion of the Foucault Pendulum published in the Physical Review of the American Physical Society, which often published abstracts thereafter.

 Copyright

-Abstracts are protected under copyright law just as any other form of written speech is protected.
-However, publishers of scientific articles invariably make abstracts freely available, even when the article itself is not.
-For example, articles in the biomedical literature are available publicly from MEDLINE which is accessible through PubMed.
+Abstracts in the United States are protected under copyright law just as any other form of written speech is protected.

 Structure

 Abstract is often expected to tell a complete story of the paper, as for most readers, abstract is the only part of the paper that will be read.
-It should allow the reader to give an Elevator pitch of the full paper.
+It should allow the reader to give an elevator pitch of the full paper.

 An academic abstract typically outlines four elements relevant to the completed work: